-Protect your child from COVID-19 by encouraging them to:
+Protect your child from COVID-19 by:

 If your child has symptoms